bryansteiner/cli-board-games/ReadMe.txt

 	magicSquareGame.cpp 	- Magic Square Game Source file reversiGame.cpp		- Reversi Game Source file

-Copy Control Design Decisions:

-	GameBase:
-		Copy constructor-
-			1. We allowed use of copy constructor but did not implement it on our own.
-			2. We initialize a shared pointer to a GameBase object but never need to copy it.
-			3. We let compiler synthesize constructor if necessary (by not doing anything).
-		Move constructor-
-			1. We allowed use of move constructor but did not implement it on our own.
-			2. We did not need to pass any copies of objects by r-value reference.
-			3. We let compiler synthesize constructor if necessary (by not doing anything).
-		Copy-assignment operator-
-			1. We allowed use of copy-assignment operator even though we didn't use it for this class.
-			2. We had no need to overload this operator.
-			3. We let compiler use default definition of operator.
-		Move-assignment operator-
-			1. We allowed use of move-assignment operator but did not use it on our own.
-			2. We had no need to overload this operator.
-			3. We let compiler use default definition of operator.
-		Destructor-
-			1. We did not overload the destructor, so it is allowed.
-			2. The default destructor does what we need and it is necessary to have.
-			3. We let compiler synthesize destructor so it is not prevented.

-	NineAlmonds:
-		Copy constructor-
-			1. We allowed use of copy construction but did not implement it on our own.
-			2. We only needed to construct one NineAlmonds object for our game.
-			3. We did not end the declaration with delete (let compiler synthesize constructor if necessary).
-		Move constructor-
-			1. We allowed use of move constructor but did not implement it on our own.
-			2. We did not need to pass any copies of objects by r-value reference.
-			3. We let compiler synthesize constructor if necessary (by not doing anything).
-		Copy-assignment operator-
-			1. We allowed use of copy-assignment operator even though we didn't use it for this class.
-			2. We had no need to overload this operator.
-			3. We let compiler use default definition of operator.
-		Move-assignment operator-
-			1. We allowed use of move-assignment operator but did not use it on our own.
-			2. We had no need to overload this operator.
-			3. We let compiler use default definition of operator.
-		Destructor-
-			1. We did not overload the destructor, so it is allowed.
-			2. The default destructor does what we need and it is necessary to have.
-			3. We let compiler synthesize destructor so it is not prevented.

-	MagicSquare:
-		Copy constructor-
-			1. We allowed use of copy construction but did not implement it on our own.
-			2. We only needed to construct one MagicSquare object for our game.
-			3. We did not end the declaration with delete (let compiler synthesize constructor if necessary).
-		Move constructor-
-			1. We allowed use of move constructor but did not implement it on our own.
-			2. We did not need to pass any copies of objects by r-value reference.
-			3. We let compiler synthesize constructor if necessary (by not doing anything).
-		Copy-assignment operator-
-			1. We allowed use of copy-assignment operator even though we didn't use it for this class.
-			2. We had no need to overload this operator.
-			3. We let compiler use default definition of operator.
-		Move-assignment operator-
-			1. We allowed use of move-assignment operator but did not use it on our own.
-			2. We had no need to overload this operator.
-			3. We let compiler use default definition of operator.
-		Destructor-
-			1. We did not overload the destructor, so it is allowed.
-			2. The default destructor does what we need and it is necessary to have.
-			3. We let compiler synthesize destructor so it is not prevented.

-	Reversi:
-		Copy constructor-
-			1. We allowed use of copy construction but did not implement it on our own.
-			2. We only needed to construct one Reversi object for our game.
-			3. We did not end the declaration with delete (let compiler synthesize constructor if necessary).
-		Move constructor-
-			1. We allowed use of move constructor but did not use it on our own.
-			2. We did not need to pass any copies of objects by r-value reference.
-			3. We let compiler synthesize constructor if necessary (by not doing anything).
-		Copy-assignment operator-
-			1. We allowed use of copy-assignment operator even though we didn't use it for this class.
-			2. We had no need to overload this operator.
-			3. We let compiler use default definition of operator.
-		Move-assignment operator-
-			1. We allowed use of move-assignment operator but did not use it on our own.
-			2. We had no need to overload this operator.
-			3. We let compiler use default definition of operator.
-		Destructor-
-			1. We did not overload the destructor, so it is allowed.
-			2. The default destructor does what we need and it is necessary to have.
-			3. We let compiler synthesize destructor so it is not prevented.

 Save/Restore Design Decisions:

 	When the user asks to quit, we ask if they would like to save the game.
 If so, we write "Reversi" followed by